+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 What is the difference between a floating stair and a mono stringer stair?

 A mono stringer is one specific support method — a single central steel beam carrying the treads.
 Floating stair is the broader visual category that can use a mono stringer, a cantilevered system, a hidden double stringer, or a suspended system.
 Most floating stairs in Vancouver custom homes are mono stringers.
+The terms overlap frequently but are not interchangeable: a cantilevered stair with no visible spine is floating but is not a mono stringer.

 Start a project